ARBML/ARBML/README.md

 To make models easily accessible by contributers, developers and novice users we use two approaches

 ### Google Colab
-Google colab is a free service that is offered by Google for research purposes.
+[Google colaboratory](https://colab.research.google.com/) is a free service that is offered by Google for research purposes.
 The interface of a colab notebook is very similar to jupyter notebooks with slight differences.
 Google offers three hardware accelerators `CPU, GPU` and `TPU` for speeding up training.
 We almost all the time use `GPU` because it is easier to work with and acheives good results in a reasonable time.
 Check this great [tutorial](https://medium.com/deep-learning-turkey/google-colab-free-gpu-tutorial-e113627b9f5d) on medium.

 ### TensorFlow.js
 TensorFlow.js is part of the TensorFlow ecosystem that supports training and inference of machine learning models in the browser.
 Please check these steps if you want to port models to the web: